 Should Haloperidol Injections Always Be Monitored?

 Haldol (haloperidol) is most often administered as a deep intramuscular injection, as in the buttocks.
-According to the FDA, special monitoring must be provided for QT prolongation and the possibility of arrhythmias or heart failure.
+According to the FDA, special monitoring must be provided for possible reactions such as QT prolongation and the possibility of arrhythmias or heart failure.1

-Injected Haldol is not uncommon in certain instances, such as a violent arrest, or an extremely aggressive person requiring rapid sedation for public safety.
+Injected Haldol is not uncommon in certain instances, such as a violent arrest, or an extremely aggressive person requiring rapid sedation for public safety, as in a jail or other involuntary incarceration.3

 Haldol is most often given when a person is in the middle of a crisis.
 Antipsychotic medications are able to control certain extreme episodes.
-Unfortunately, the person may be left on a high dose, because their condition has been, perhaps in error, considered permanent.
+Unfortunately, the person may be left on a high dose, because their condition has been, perhaps in error, considered permanent when in fact it was preceded by marijuana use, cocaine use, hyperglycemia, sleep deprivation, or a myriad of other causative events associated with psychosis.25,26

 Please be aware for yourself or a loved one, that the practice of injection can have fatal consequences and heart monitoring should be done where the patient may be at risk of heart failure or other complications.1